Amarilu84/afdw/README.md

 </p>

 AFDW — The "Anti-Forensic Drive Wiper"
-Securely wipes most drives with the intent of shredded data being unrecoverable by extreme methods up to and including national security/government forensic LABs
+Securely wipes most drives with the intent of shredding data beyond recovery and leaving no trace of wipe signatures even by extreme methods up to and including national security/government forensic LABs.

-This script was written initially to automate the procedure I had come up with when erasing some SD cards and eventually some USB flash drives.
-This has been sort of an evolution of sorts.
+AES 256 CTR mode (stream cipher) 32Bit random key 16Bit random IV/Nonce.
+No "Salted" or PBKDF2 metadata headers are written because Key / IV are supplied directly.
+Result is high-entropy bytes from absolute beginning to end of drive for plausible deniability (pure random-looking fill from uninitialized drive).

+If formatting with file system, it mimics factory settings (random Serial / UUID / Label).
+Leaves no trace of wipe.

+Attempts to utilize Discard/TRIM if supported by device controller, otherwise does a 1-pass zero fill, then optional file system.

-There are -flags you can use to customize the wipe based on your needs.
+There are `--flags` you can use to customize the wipe based on your needs.
 You can skip methods, use only certain methods, etc. (read on or use with -h).